'Get McGinty' helps neighborhood get trees trimmed that were sparking fires

-CHARLOTTE, N.C. — A Charlotte neighborhood is grateful that Consumer Reporter Bill McGinty was able to help get solve a problem that they felt was dangerous.
+CHARLOTTE, N.C. — A Charlotte neighborhood is breathing a sigh of relief after a potentially dangerous situation was resolved thanks to help from WCNC Charlotte.

-In the photo below, you can see the power lines are buried in the trees in some of the common areas and through some backyards.
-Neighbors say the lines even sparked a small fire at one point.
+Linda Britton and several of her neighbors were concerned about some power lines that were buried in the trees in some backyards and common areas in their community.
+Neighbors said the lines even sparked a small fire at one point.

-McGinty was able to help get those trees cut back, which is something all homeowners should consider now that it’s hurricane season.
+Britton contacted Bill McGinty about getting the trees cut back, which is something all homeowners should consider now that it's hurricane season.

-The trees don’t look like they’d be a problem, but they were.
+“And the tree branches are causing spark-ups and fires in the tree branches when they rub against the power lines,” Britton said.

-“And the tree branches are causing spark ups and fires in the tree branches when they rub against the power lines,” Linda Britton with the neighborhood Homeowners Association said.
+For some people, the trees don't really look like they'd be a problem but they were, especially in strong winds.

 “If there is wind, if there is a storm, anything that causes them to rub on them and cause friction against those live power lines,” Britton said.

-The neighborhood was having trouble getting this issue fixed, so Britton emailed Bill McGinty who in turn contacted Duke Energy, which is responsible for those lines.
-This story serves as yet another reminder that trees near power lines, or your home for that matter, should be pruned back especially in storm season.
+The neighborhood was having trouble getting this issue fixed, so Britton emailed WCNC Charlotte, who in turn contacted Duke Energy, which is responsible for those lines.
+This story serves as yet another reminder that trees near power lines, or your home for that matter, should be pruned back, especially in storm season.

 “If a customer ever has a question about a tree near power lines, they can give us a call and we can then go out a look at it to make a plan,” Duke Energy Spokesperson Meghan Miles said.